Integrating Fourier Neural Operator with Diffusion Model for Autoregressive Predictions of Three-dimensional Turbulence: Numerical Results

 We present a detailed hyperparameters settings for EDM and DiAFNO in Tab.~\ref{tab:configs}. ``Dim\_mults'' refers to the dimension multipliers of 3D U-Net in EDM. ``Dim'' refers to the base channel dimension of 3D U-Net in EDM. ``Implicit layers'' refers to the number of implicit iterations of IAFNO in DiAFNO. ``Explicit layers'' refers to the number of explicit iterations of IAFNO in DiAFNO. ``Patchsize'' refers to the size of every patches in (x,y,z) directions of IAFNO in DiAFNO. ``Embed\_dim'' refers to the dimension of features of the tensor output by the patch layer of IAFNO in DiAFNO. ``Num\_blocks'' refers to the number of blocks in the block diagonal matrix of IAFNO in DiAFNO. ``Hidden\_size\_factor'' refers to the scaling factor of the dimension of features in a hidden layer of IAFNO in DiAFNO. ``Sample\_steps'' refers to the sampling steps in the stochastic sampler.
 The other hyperparameters in the stochastic sampler are kept the same as Karras et al. in their paper \cite{karras2022elucidating}.

+During the model testing phase, we have drawn the following conclusions based on our experience: 1.
+As the number of retained Fourier modes increases, the model’s prediction accuracy improves.
+2. As patch size and the number of blocks increase, the model’s prediction accuracy decreases.
+3. The soft thresholding parameter has no significant effect on the model.
+4. Increasing the number of explicit and hidden layers within a certain range can improve model performance, but further increases lead to numerical instability.
+The configuration of 2 explicit layers and 4 implicit layers used in this paper is the result of optimal hyperparameter tuning.
+5. Increasing the number of sampling steps can improve the model’s prediction accuracy, but a balance between performance and efficiency must be considered.
+The current approach follows the common practice of 32 sampling steps.
+Moreover, we have included a section on quantitative testing of hyperparameters in Appendix.~\ref{app34}.

-We now present the minimum losses of two data-driven models with respect to the three types of turbulent flows in Tab.~\ref{tab:losses}.
+The minimum losses of two data-driven models with respect to the three types of turbulent flows are presented in Tab.~\ref{tab:losses}.
 By comparing the results shown in Tab.~\ref{tab:losses}, it can be found that during the 100-epoch training process, both losses of DiAFNO are lower than that of EDM.